isaacwilliams/not-good-enough-web/content/episodes/018-boardgames-and-blasphemy/index.md

 ### The App is Not Good Enough

-- Thanks to open source digging, we know the app is much worse https://twitter.com/GeoffreyHuntley/status/1257600104183164929
+- Thanks to open source digging, we know the [app is much worse](https://twitter.com/GeoffreyHuntley/status/1257600104183164929) than we originally though.
-- Due to poor design, it's possible for the app to incorrectly tell people they have be diagnosed with Covid. https://www.9news.com.au/national/covidsafe-app-melbourne-woman-feared-coronavirus-after-confusing-message/e9146501-6bbd-4509-b89a-406b2b98ed2a
+- Due to poor design, it's possible for the app to [incorrectly tell people they have be diagnosed with Covid](https://www.9news.com.au/national/covidsafe-app-melbourne-woman-feared-coronavirus-after-confusing-message/e9146501-6bbd-4509-b89a-406b2b98ed2a).
 - According to a [dissection of the the app source code](https://docs.google.com/document/d/17GuApb1fG3Bn0_DVgDQgrtnd_QO3foBl7NVb8vaWeKc/preview), it shows that the app violates open source software licences.
 Whether it allows you to [violate the Geneva Convention](https://twitter.com/ViolateGeneva), we do not know.
 - The government [spent $416k over ten days developing the prototype](https://www.zdnet.com/article/home-affairs-says-us-cloud-act-will-not-be-able-to-penetrate-hunt-covidsafe-directive/).
 - Footballer's wife Bec Judd [is berating people](https://twitter.com/Lizzie_OShea/status/1257185135478226945) for not downloading the app.
-- The Government is marketing the app https://twitter.com/healthgovau/status/1258668467970101249
+- The Government is marketing the app [as if it keeps individual users safe](https://twitter.com/healthgovau/status/1258668467970101249), not as a tool for society-level modeling.
 - Retailer Harvey Norman are [trying to sell phones](https://twitter.com/kimplodes/status/1258972754511945729) off the back of the CovidSafe app.
 Gerry Harvey has previously called the [Coronavirus pandemic an "opportunity"](https://thenewdaily.com.au/news/coronavirus/2020/03/23/gerry-harvey-coronavirus/).

 ### Actions